DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/dateSerializationFormat.md

 ---
 ---
 ##### shortDescription
-Specifies the date-time value serialization format.
-Use it only if you do not specify the [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) at design time.
+Specifies the date value serialization format.
+Use it only if you do not specify the [value](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/#value) at design time.

 ---
 Without a value, the UI component cannot detect the format.
-In this case, specify the **dateSerializationFormat** property that supports the following formats:
+In this case, specify the **dateSerializationFormat** property (`"yyyy-MM-dd"` - "2017-03-06").

-- `"yyyy-MM-dd"` - a local date

-- `"yyyy-MM-ddTHH:mm:ss"` - local date and time

-- `"yyyy-MM-ddTHH:mm:ssZ"` - the UTC date and time

-- `"yyyy-MM-ddTHH:mm:ssx"` - date and time with the timezone

 This property applies only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/Documentation/ApiReference/Common/utils/#configconfig).